Crochet: Origins

 The first known published instructions for crochet explicitly using that term to describe the craft in its present sense appeared in the Dutch magazine Penélopé in 1823.
 This includes a color plate showing five styles of purse, of which three were intended to be crocheted with silk thread.
 The first is "simple open crochet" (crochet simple ajour), a mesh of chain-stitch arches.
-The second (illustrated here) starts in a semi-open form (demi jour), where chain-stitch arches alternate with equally long segments of slip-stitch crochet, and closes with a star made with "double-crochet stitches" (dubbelde hekelsteek: double-crochet in British terminology; single-crochet in US).
+The second (illustrated here) starts in a semi-open form (demi jour), where chain-stitch arches alternate with equally long segments of slip-stitch crochet, and closes with a star made with "double-crochet stitches" (dubbelde hekelsteek: double-crochet in international terminology; single-crochet in US).
 The third purse is made entirely in double-crochet.
 The instructions prescribe the use of a tambour needle (as illustrated below) and introduce a number of decorative techniques.

 The earliest dated reference in English to garments made of cloth produced by looping yarn with a hook—shepherd's knitting—is in The Memoirs of a Highland Lady by Elizabeth Grant (1797–1830).
-The journal entry, itself, is dated 1812 but was not recorded in its subsequently published form until some time between 1845 and 1867, and the actual date of publication was first in 1898.
+The journal entry itself is dated 1812 but was not recorded in its subsequently published form until some time between 1845 and 1867, and the actual date of publication was first in 1898.
 Nonetheless, the 1833 volume of Penélopé describes and illustrates a shepherd's hook, and recommends its use for crochet with coarser yarn.

 In 1844, one of the numerous books discussing crochet that began to appear in the 1840s states:

 Crochet needles, sometimes called Shepherds' hooks, are made of steel, ivory, or box-wood.
 They have a hook at one end similar in shape to a fish-hook, by which the wool or silk is caught and drawn through the work.
 These instruments are to be procured of various sizes...

 Two years later, the same author writes:

 Crochet, — a species of knitting originally practised by the peasants in Scotland, with a small hooked needle called a shepherd's hook, — has, within the last seven years, aided by taste and fashion, obtained the preference over all other ornamental works of a similar nature.
 It derives its present name from the French; the instrument with which it is worked being by them, from its crooked shape, termed 'crochet.'
 This art has attained its highest degree of perfection in England, whence it has been transplanted to France and Germany, and both countries, although unjustifiably, have claimed the invention.

 An instruction book from 1846 describes Shepherd or single crochet as what in current international terminology is either called single crochet or slip-stitch crochet, with U.S. terminology always using the latter (reserving single crochet for use as noted above).
 It similarly equates "Double" and "French crochet".